|

 For some feeders or regulators where a CGA fitting is not used, such as when a

-hose barb is on the feeder, the
+hose barb is on the feeder or flow control device, the

 GSS can be ordered with simple hose